To Japanese Page

 You'll see offerings for monks and incense sticks.

-In Japan, people enjoy new year's holiday from the end of the year to around the 3rd day or the end of the first week of the year.
-However in Thailand, they have only 3 day long holiday from the 31th on December to the second of January.
-After that, normal everyday arrives.
+in Thailand, they have only 3 day long holiday from the 31th in December to the second of January.
+After that, normal

 This page shows the scenery of the year, 2007.

-(I'm really afraid that the year-end countdown was suddenly canceled because of some bomb incidents.
-Very Sad !)
+(I'm really sorry that the year-end countdown was suddenly canceled because

 Scenery of the streets in Bangkok